puppetlabs/puppetlabs-servicenow_cmdb_integration/README.md

 **Note:** If you're interested in both the ServiceNow CMDB external data and node classification features of this module, then you can just read the [classification](#ServiceNow-node-classification) section since that depends on the CMDB external data feature.

 #### ServiceNow CMDB as trusted external data
-Apply the `servicenow_cmdb_integration::trusted_external_command` class on all of your compilers.
+Apply the `servicenow_cmdb_integration` class on all of your compilers.
 This looks something like:

 ```
-class { 'servicenow_cmdb_integration::trusted_external_command':
+class { 'servicenow_cmdb_integration':
   instance => '<fqdn_of_snow_instance>',
   user     => '<user>',
   password => '<password>',